angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 #### DDFT

-DDFT tends to run 1 card advantage spell and this is normally {{Ideas Unbound}}
+DDFT tends to run 1 card advantage spell and this is normally :card[Ideas Unbound] or :card[Cruel Bargain].
-or {{Cruel Bargain}}.
 It can also then run either 0-2 Cycle effects and 0-3 Echo of Eons with a potential 4th as a wish target in the sideboard.
 Generally the win conditions are 0-1 Tendrils main (0 if the Tendrils is wishable from the side) and 1 Oracle main.
 Tendrils is retained as it takes the requirement to